-The bills have numerous (and complex) provisions, many of which have minor consequences.
+The bills had numerous (and complex) provisions, many of which had minor consequences.
 To provide an overview, only provisions raising \$100 million or more of revenue over 10 years will be discussed.
-Tables 1 and 2 list these provisions in order of descending revenue gain.
-Table 1, containing the House provisions, lists 17 measures while Table 2, containing the Senate provisions, lists over twice as many measures.
+Tables 1, 2, and 3 list these provisions in order of descending revenue gain.
+Table 1, containing the original House provisions, lists 17 measures.
+Table 2, containing the original Senate provisions, lists over twice as many measures, and the final version, H.R.
+4520 in Table 3, shows a similar number.
+The enacted version also included some additional provisions from proposed energy legislation, including some revenue raisers.

 To begin the discussion, it is helpful to organize the provisions into basic categories.
 The five categories (in the order in which they will be discussed) are (1) generic anti-shelter provisions, (2) provisions related to corporate inversions and expatriations, and the associated earnings stripping, (3) other provisions targeted at specific tax abuses, (4) provisions that involve explicit changes in tax policy, and (5) fees.
-Fees (basically customs fees) are actually the single largest revenue producers and account for about 30% of the gain in the Senate bill and 60% of the gain in the House bill.
+Fees (basically customs fees) were actually the single largest revenue producers in the original bills and accounted for about 30% of the gain in the initial Senate bill and 60% of the gain in the initial House bill.